ccfontes/eg/README.md

   (! -1 -2 -3)) ; equivalent to: ! -1 ! -2 ! -3
 ```

-Quite often, writing tests becomes an afterthought, because creating test boilerblate like a new test namespace, requiring test forms and functions under test is too much of a hassle, while being immersed on writing code.
+Quite often, writing tests becomes an afterthought, because creating test boilerblate like a new test namespace, requiring test forms and functions under test is too much of a hassle, while being immersed in writing code.
 It would make sense to have test forms globally available that we use almost as often as `defn`.
 Introducing `set-eg!` – call it at the development entrypoint of your program:
 ```clj
 (require '[eg :refer [set-eg!]])
 ```